/Online Arbitrage: Getting Started for New Amazon Sellers

 • Understanding Amazon FBA and fulfillment options

-• Learning to avoid common pitfalls that trap new sellers
+• Learning to avoid common pitfalls that trap new Amazon sellers

 The timing couldn't be better.
 With eCommerce continuing its explosive growth and consumers shifting away from brick-and-mortar stores, the online arbitrage marketplace is expanding rapidly.
 Yes, more sellers are entering the space—but this also means more opportunities, better tools, and proven strategies you can leverage.